 - 1. Completed PTA Program application and completed application for Admission to WCJC. - 2.
-Completion of 10 hours or more of community service.
-Prepare a one page typed summary of what you learned during your experience - 3.
-A transcript from each college you have attended. - 4.
-Minimum of 2.5 GPA in co-requisites courses. - 5.
+A transcript from each college you have attended. - 3.
+Minimum of 2.5 GPA in co-requisites courses. - 4.
 "Transcript Evaluation Form" if you have attended other institutions other than WCJC.
 The transcript(s) should be evaluated by the transcript analyst in the Office of Admissions and Registration and a copy of the evaluation turned into the PTA program along with your completed application.
-(Note: PTA Department will not be responsible for securing transcripts from the WCJC Office of Admissions and Registration) - 6.
+(Note: PTA Department will not be responsible for securing transcripts from the WCJC Office of Admissions and Registration) - 5.
 Completion of both semesters of Human Anatomy & Physiology (BIOL 2401 & 2402) prior to admission is highly recommended.
 Preference will be given to those applicants meeting this recommendation.
-Completion of BIOL 2401 & 2402 must be current within 10 years. - 7.
+Completion of BIOL 2401 & 2402 must be current within 10 years. - 6.
 Copy of ACT scores with a Composite score of at least 19 (Enhanced) and a minimum score of 19 on the Science Reasoning and Reading Comprehension sections.
 ACT scores must be current within the last five (5) years.
 (If scores are too low, it will be up to the applicant to re-take the test.
 You may contact our Testing Dept. at 979-532-6386 for testing dates.)
-ACT SCORES ARE REQUIRED REGARDLESS OF LEVEL OF EDUCATION. - 8.
+ACT SCORES ARE REQUIRED REGARDLESS OF LEVEL OF EDUCATION. - 7.
 Brief summary of work experience.
-Admissions points are given to those who have at least 6 months of medical experience. - 9.
+Admissions points are given to those who have at least 6 months of medical experience. - 8.
 Attendance at one information session prior to the application deadline is highly recommended.
 These sessions will be held on the last Tuesday of January, February, March and April from 4-5 pm.
 Please call the program secretary at 979-532-6491 for an appointment.